-We invest so much time thinking about what we "ought" to be, "have" to do, or "got"to have, that we lose touch with WHO WE REALLY ARE and what we are HERE TO DO.
+We invest so much time thinking about what we "ought" to be, "have" to do, or "got to" have, that we lose touch with WHO WE REALLY ARE and what we are HERE TO DO.
 We hardly notice the programs running our lives.
-They are deeply grooved, and silent, running like background muzak in an elevator.
+They are deeply grooved, running silent like background Muzak in an elevator.
 We make decisions like our hearts pump blood - involuntarily.
 Choice is not involuntary.
 Choice is conscious.
 Decision-making is one of the most challenging things in the world to do because of all the stuff that comes with it.
-When we make decisions, especially those that don't work out, the lament seems to be, "I had no choice."
+When we make decisions, especially those that don't work out, the lament if often, "I had no choice."

 When you "have no choice" you allow the circumstances to rule.
-In some way, and at some time, WE HAVE ALL BEEN IRRESPONSIBLE.
+In some way, and at some time, WE ARE ALL IRRESPONSIBLE.
 That's also human.
 But it's past - it's over and done with.
 Put it behind and let it go.